stepmuel/deltalib/README.md

     cd node_modules/deltasync
     node server

 Since `npm` does not update modules from git repos automatically, `npm install stepmuel/deltalib` has to be called again to fetch new versions.
+When using Deltalib in your own project, it is recommended to use a particular revision (like `github:stepmuel/deltalib#1ecbec2`) since updates might still change the public interface from time to time.

 Clone with git: